Ranjeni orao (TV series)

-Ranjeni orao (English: Wounded eagle) is a Serbian television show produced in 2008 and aired on RTS1 during late 2008 and early 2009.
+Ranjeni orao (Serbian Cyrillic: Рањени орао, English: Wounded eagle) is a Serbian television show produced in 2008 and aired on RTS1 during late 2008 and early 2009.
 The 17-episode series is based on the 1936 novel of the same name by Serbian author Mir Jam.
 The show had unprecedented success, with the last episode averaging over 3 million viewers, making it the most watched Serbian television series ever made.

 Plot

 Like the novel, the television series is based in the Kingdom of Yugoslavia between the two World Wars and centres around the love life of the young and naive protagonist, Anđelka Bojanić, a war orphan brought up by her protective aunt.
 After marrying a Montenegrin lawyer, she quickly realizes she has made a mistake.
 Having lost her virginity during her university years while on an excursion—a social taboo at the time—to her first love who supposedly later died before they were able to develop their relationship, her husband, who only learned of his liaison after marrying her, quickly divorces her.
 Anđelka relocates to Trebinje in order to start a new job and get away from idle gossip in Belgrade.
 In Trebinje, she meets new people she becomes close with, but also meets up with old friends and ghosts from her past.
 Several interwoven plot lines include Anđelka's childhood friend, Nenad Aleksić, now an aviator, and his family in Belgrade, and how their life circumstances and fate ultimately bring them together.